BenPortz/job-scout/README.md

 ### Why the stages are separate

 The model needs to have some separation from the data.
-If one agent did both, whatever it happened to find would become the evidence for its own conclusion, and a thin market would look the same as a broken search.
-Instead FIND collects listings, deterministic code follows simple rules about what should be selected, and the judge agent scores only listings that already cleared the filters.
-The judge has no browser access.
+If one agent did both, it makes the agent less deterministic and can create feedback loops engouraging you into job choices that don't fit your preferences.

+Instead This uses python to scrape listings.
+The code follows simple rules about what should be selected, and the judge agent scores only listings that already cleared the filters.
+The judge agent has no browser access.

 Separating them keeps those cases distinguishable: a failed FIND is recorded as `find_failed`, and the report says "Search did not run" instead of